TompsonTan/PX4-Autopilot/docs/en/advanced/airspeed_validation.md

 You can configure which checks are active using the [ASPD_DO_CHECKS](#aspd_do_checks_table) parameter.
 :::

-## TAS Scale Considerations

-Airspeed conversions in PX4 typically follow this path:
+## Airspeed in PX4

-IAS (Indicated Airspeed) → CAS (Calibrated Airspeed) → TAS (True Airspeed)
+PX4 handles multiple types of airspeed:

-- IAS to CAS accounts for sensor-specific errors and installation effects (e.g., pitot-static inaccuracies).
+- IAS (Indicated Airspeed): The raw measurement from the airspeed sensor, directly influenced by sensor characteristics and installation effects (e.g., pitot-static errors).

+- CAS (Calibrated Airspeed): IAS corrected for sensor-specific and installation-related errors.

+- EAS (Equivalent Airspeed) **Not explicitly handled by PX4**: Calibrated airspeed corrected for compressibility effects.
+While PX4 does not currently model EAS separately, this correction is negligible at low speeds and altitudes, so EAS is treated as equivalent to CAS for simplicity.

-- CAS to TAS accounts for environmental effects such as air pressure and temperature (i.e., altitude and atmospheric conditions).
+- TAS (True Airspeed): CAS adjusted for atmospheric effects such as air pressure and temperature (i.e., altitude and atmospheric conditions).

+The standard conversion chain used in PX4 is:

+IAS → CAS (= EAS) → TAS

+## CAS Scale Estimation

 PX4 estimates the IAS to CAS scale (referred to as the CAS scale) during flight using GNSS ground speed and wind estimation.
-To compute the final TAS, standard environment conversions are applied(CAS → TAS).
+To compute the final TAS, standard environment conversions are applied (CAS → TAS).

 This CAS scaling plays an important role in keeping the [innovation check](#innovation-check) reliable, since a well-estimated CAS is key to spotting inconsistencies between measured and predicted airspeed.
 If the estimated CAS scale is innacurate, it can mask real airspeed faults or trigger false positives.